Overview and Mineral Resource Estimate

 The company has reported Inferred Mineral Resources of:

-This 2018 MRE is based on application of open pit parameters and using a Zn equivalent cut-off grade varying from 1.7% to 2.0% depending on pit location and metallurgical parameters.
-The pit-constrained resource is based on optimized pit shells using a zinc price of US$1.10/lb and a lead price of US$0.90/lb.
-The 2018 MRE is divided into five geographic zones and incorporates 42 new pits and 2 historical pit expansions (see 2018 MRE map).
+The resource is based on optimized pit shells using a zinc price of US$1.15/lb and a lead price of US$0.95/lb.
+Cut-off grades are based on estimated long-term metal prices, mining costs, metal recoveries, concentrate transport, and smelter costs.
+The 2019 MRE is divided into five geographic zones.
 At the deposit scale, the grade and tonnage show little variability at lower cut-off grades.

 1.The Company is reporting the historical resources for reference purposes only.
 These resources were mined and fall under past production reported by Rhodes et al. (1984).